wejs/docs/docs/database/README.md

   },
   // ...
 ```

 3. Configure a session store

-  We-core mysql session store is disabled then you need to configure you session store.
+  We-core mysql session store is disabled without mysql database then you need to configure you session store.
   See the session store page